mjc-gh/jquery.map.js/README.markdown

 [See Google's doc for more details](http://code.google.com/apis/maps/documentation/javascript/basics.html)

 Please see the demo.html file for demos and code examples.
+If you would like to see a feature or find a bug submit an issue.

 _This plugin is used on [MyLatLng.com](http://mylatlng.com)._